CBD-Lab/pyvis/README.md

 ### (6) PineTree Layout: tree diagram visualization
 Click the [PineTree] button to display a new PineTree layout of overview of a package folder.
 ![Https://pyvisvue3d3.yingshinet.com](pinetree.png)
-### (7) RadialTree Module: radialtree visualization
+### (7) RadialTree Layout: radialtree visualization
-Click the [RadialTree] button to display a Bubble diagram indicating the hierarchical status of the relevant directories and files.
+Click the [RadialTree] button to display a RadialTree indicating the hierarchical status of the relevant directories and files.

 ### (8) Bubble Module: bubble diagram visualization
 Click the [Bubble] button to display a Bubble diagram indicating the hierarchical status of the relevant directories and files.